Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-No. RIRRC (state landfill) does not accept any branches larger than 2” in diameter.
+No. RIRRC (state landfill) does not accept any yard waste loads with branches larger than 2 inches in diameter.

 The Town continues to receive reports from Transfer Station staff of unusual C&D/ABC dumping habits.
 In order to discourage commercial businesses from using the Transfer Station to dispose of construction debris, more stringent requirements are necessary.
-These users dumping C&D/ABC not derived from personal household projects are externalizing their business-related disposal costs onto the other Transfer Station sticker holders.
+Commercial users dumping C&D/ABC which is not derived from personal household projects are externalizing their business-related disposal costs onto the other Transfer Station sticker holders.

 RIRRC has stood up an A-Z portal where “oddball” items, or any item, can be queried for how to dispose of them:

-For 2018, Portsmouth has defined “bulky waste” as consisting of items that could not fit in a PAYT bag (stripped household furniture only).
+For 2018, Portsmouth has defined “bulky waste” as consisting of household furniture (pillows removed) that could not fit in a PAYT bag.
 The items in the “Bulky Waste” bin are eventually compacted in the solid waste pit.

-The “Bulky Waste” bin is provided as a convenience, but it may be causing more problems and confusion than it is worth.
+The “Bulky Waste” bin is provided as a convenience, but is often a source of confusion.
 It has been reported by Transfer Station staff that residents throw in items that are large, but could fit into PAYT bags (e.g. basketballs, cushions, pillows, and suitcases).
-More alarmingly, it has been reported that it appears commercial businesses (e.g. realtors, trash removal services, etc.) who empty houses of furniture are abusing the “Bulky Waste” bin under the guise of being ordinary residential users of the Transfer Station.
+More alarmingly, it has been reported that it appears commercial businesses (e.g., realtors, trash removal services, etc.) that empty houses of furniture are abusing the “Bulky Waste” bin under the guise of being ordinary residential users of the Transfer Station.

 If the item is scrap metal (including nuts and bolts) and free of hazardous (liquid or solid waste), please place in the “Scrap Metal” bin.
 Otherwise, the item should be placed in PAYT bags (bushings, rubber hoses, bumper claddings, etc.).